Does the size of your family seem to limit your adventures away from home? Here are some of our strategies to make big family travel happen.

 Living debt-free has changed a lot of things.
 We don’t worry about paying for something that we enjoyed last year.
 And we also enjoy the trip more knowing that it’s paid for.
 It has made a world of difference to be have breathing room in our budget.

-It takes some work to get to that place.
+It takes some work to get to that place of being debt-free.
 I know.
 But at the same time, I think it’s a good goal to have.

 Vacations don’t have to be pie-in-the-sky dreams, even if you have a large family.
-If you plan ahead and think outside the box, you can create budget-friendly family vacations.
+If you plan ahead and think outside the box, you can create budget-friendly family vacations of all kinds of sizes.

 What do YOU do to save money?